shreyas-makes/editnext-plugin/README.md

 ### Advanced Features
 - **Custom Weights**: Adjust the importance of LLM scoring, grammar, and readability
 - **Folder Targeting**: Analyze only specific folders in your vault
+- **Exclude Subfolders**: Skip specific subfolders from analysis
 - **Frontmatter Updates**: Automatically add editing scores to your document metadata
+- **Dashboard Integration**: View and sort your documents by editing priority
 - **Manual Refresh**: Re-analyze documents after making significant edits
+- **Dashboard as Home**: Option to show the EditNext dashboard when opening Obsidian

 ## 📊 Results Explanation